Mosconi Cup: Jayson Shaw the hero as Europe demolish USA

 The Americans won the next but when Woodward was unable to conjure up some magic from an almost impossible position, the men in blue cleared up to win it 5-2 and move two points away from overall victory.

 "It was an awesome feeling.
-I've been waiting for that moment for a long time now and it came," Ouschan told Sky Sports.
+I've been waiting for that moment for a long time now and it came," Ouschan said.
 "We played very well and a perfect start to the day.

 "I feel good (playing Mosconi Cup).
 I feel like it's my tournament but I'm missing the crowd a lot."